zevenet/zproxy/README.md

 * **ErrWAF** "filename"

   A file with the text to be displayed if the WAF reject a request.
 Default:
   "The request was rejected by the server.".
+Maximum file size: 4KB.

 * **Err414** "filename"

   A file with the text to be displayed if an Error 414 occurs.
 Default:
   "Request URI is too long.".
+Maximum file size: 4KB.

 * **Err500** "filename"

   A file with the text to be displayed if an Error 500 occurs.
 Default: "An internal server error occurred.
 Please try again later.".
+Maximum file size:
+  4KB.

 * **Err501** "filename"

   A file with the text to be displayed if an Error 501 occurs.
 Default: "This method may not be used.".
+Maximum file size: 4KB.

 * **Err503** "filename"

   A file with the text to be displayed if an Error 503 occurs.
 Default: "The service is not available.
 Please try again later.".
+Maximum file size: 4KB.

 * **ErrNoSsl** [code] "filename"